JetBrains/kotlin-native/samples/workers/README.md

 have a property, that no external references to subgraph rooted by this object, exists.
 If property doesn't hold, either (depending on `mode` argument) exception is being thrown or program may crash unexpectedly.
+ Then, pointer to stateless lambda `job` along with the stable pointer to parameter object is being added to the target worker's queue, and `Future` object matching to the query is being created.
+Once worker peeks the job from the queue, it executes stateless lambda with object provided, and stores stable pointer to result in future's data.
+Whenever future is being consumed, object is passed to the consumer's callback.

  This particular example starts several workers, and gives them some computational jobs.
 Then it continues execution, and waits on future objects encapsulating the